fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ```sh
 ./mind.sh
 ```
 <p style="margin-left: 2em">If you have installed the ESP-IDF SDK and ESP32 toolchain directly on your machine, you can invoke <code>make</code> right away but must indicate the ESP-IDF install or checkout location by setting the <code>IDF_PATH</code> variable.
-Be sure that this location does not contain any spaces in its path and to specify it as <a href="https://cygwin.com/cygwin-ug-net/using.html#using-pathnames">Cygwin POSIX-style path name</a> when working under Windows (e.g., <code>/c/Git/esp-idf</code> instead of <code>C:\Git\esp-idf</code>):</p>
+Be sure that this location does not contain any spaces in its path and specify it as <a href="https://cygwin.com/cygwin-ug-net/using.html#using-pathnames">Cygwin POSIX-style path name</a> when working under Windows (e.g., <code>/c/Git/esp-idf</code> instead of <code>C:\Git\esp-idf</code>):</p>

 ```bat
 make IDF_PATH=<ESP-IDF install/checkout location>
 ```

-5. Connect your board to your laptop or computer using a USB cable, and identify the corresponding serial port (a guide explaining how to do so can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html
+5. Connect your board to your laptop or computer using a USB cable, and identify the corresponding serial port (a guide explaining how to do so can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html)).
-)).

 > &#x26A0; It may happen that you are unable to find the serial port your board is connected to.
 Most of the time this is because the device driver for the USB to serial converter chip of your board is missing.
 You can fix that by manually installing the same as explained [here](../../README.md#general-purpose-tools).